 About Tree Size and Form

-Gardening professionally in San Francisco for 18 years, I will tell you that one of the mistakes often made – and it causes lots of headache, issues, wasted money and resources – is planting a tree that ultimately grows too tall for the space.
+Gardening professionally in San Francisco for 25 years, I will tell you that one of the mistakes often made – and it causes lots of headache, issues, wasted money and resources – is planting a tree that ultimately outgrow their space.

 What about form?
 As much as height varies so does spread.
 Spread is how wide the tree will grow at maturity, and most tree books will give you the mature data based on how the tree grows in its natural setting.